Linaro/lava/doc/extending.rst

 interface, and additional views of test data.
 Extensions can add further data models, menus, and views, and even APIs to the existing LAVA Server framework.

 Extensions are essentially just a django app.
-They hooks into LAVA Server using an pkg_resources entry points machinery.
+They hook into LAVA Server using an pkg_resources entry points machinery.
 For a simple example of adding an extension, see the 'demo' subdirectory in the lava-server source repository.